riczorn/postfix-mx-smart-router/README.md

 ```

 ## Installation
-To set it up quickly, after checking out the code,
+To quickly set it up, after checking out the code,
 - create a virtual environment in `.venv` and activate it
-- import requirements
+- installport requirements
 - copy `postfix-mx-smart-router.yaml.example` to `postfix-mx-smart-router.yaml`, edit your server groups and pattern rules
 - run the service for testing